tryolabs/fashion-assistant/blogpost/blog.md

 agent = OpenAIAgent.from_tools(
     system_prompt="""
-    You are a specialized shopping assistant.
+    You are a specialized fashion assistant.

     Customers will provide you with a piece of clothing, and you will generate a matching outfit.